rucker/dotfiles-manager/README.md

 ## Input Files

 Each dotfile is compiled from special input files with names ending in `_global` (indicating commonality across all platforms) and `_local` (indicating specific needs of the host machine only).
-In the cases of `.vimrc` and `.gitconfig`, it's as simple as those two input files.
+For most dotfiles, it's as simple as those two input files.

 The bash files (`.bashrc`/`.bash_profile`), however, require additional handling beyond the `_global` / `_local` input files because the specifics of what they do varies across operating systems and configurations.